fakhiraaslam/my_projects/README.md

 - Predicts stock price movements based on sentiment scores with **Linear Regression**.
 - Visualizes actual vs. predicted stock price changes.

+## Status and Future Work
+This project is a work in progress, and I'm continuously working on it to add new features, optimize performance, and improve prediction accuracy.
+Stay tuned for future updates!

 ## Requirements
 - Python 3.x
 - NewsAPI key (sign up at [NewsAPI](https://newsapi.org/))